Batcox History, Family Crest & Coats of Arms

 Another 40 words (3 lines of text) are included under the topic Early Batcox Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Batcox family to the New World and Oceana
+Migration of the Batcox family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Batcox were among those contributors: James Babcock, who arrived in Plymouth, MA in 1623; William Badcocke, who came to St. Christopher in 1633; David Babcock, who arrived in Massachusetts in 1640.